-We experimented with alternative metrics to express clusterization in programs that are independent of the actual dependence set sizes and could reflect this property, these are presented below in a more formal way.
+We experimented with alternative metrics to express clusterization in programs that are independent of the actual dependence set sizes and could reflect this property (a preliminary version of the metrics has been used in previous work [29]).
 We define the measures so that they are comparable to each other and yield a value in the interval [0, 1].
 For all metrics, 0 is set to mean that the level of clusterization is close to none, while 1 means that clusterization is maximal.